ip-p2p-shopping/Backend-Services/README.md

 2. run 'make sqlup' in the root folder.
 This will create a docker container with the SQL Server instance
 3. run the BackendService application

+(run 'make sqldown' to stop the sql server)

-For Frontend team: run 'make up' to also start an instance of the backend service application ready to use by the mobile app
+For Frontend team: run 'make up' to also start an instance of the backend service application ready to use by the mobile app.

+(run 'make down' to stop the backend service application instance)

 # Create database migrations